tiagovportela/WorldWealth/README.md

 ## Agent

-### Atributes:
+### Attributes:

 - id - Unique identifier
 - age
 - money
-- children - list with all children
+- children - list of all children
-- dead_age - Maximum age that a agent will have
+- dead_age - Maximum age that an agent will be
-- days_without_eat - Consequetive days without fill the basic needs.
-(If greater than 3, the person will die)
+- days_without_eat - Consecutive days without meeting basic needs.
+(If greater than 3 the person will die)
 - alive - True if person alive, False otherwise
-- genes - Dictionary with characteristics that are select at random, in born:
+- genes - Dictionary with characteristics that are randomly selected at birth:
-  - study - If True Person will study after legal age
+  - study - If True Person is going to study after legal age
-  - spend money - Percentage of money that the person will spend in other needs than the basic
+  - spend money - Percentage of money the person will spend on needs other than basic
   - baby - If True person will have children
   - premature die - If True person will die before 'dead_age'
-  - invest - If True person will invest some percentage of this money
+  - invest - If True, the person will invest some percentage of their money
-- invest_percentage - percentage of money that a person will invest each year.
+- invest_percentage - percentage of the money a person will invest each year.
 Sampled from uniform distribution between 0.05 and 0.2
-- years_to_give_birth - Years at person will give birth.
+- years_to_give_birth - Years in which the person will give birth.
 Sampled from a geometric distribution.
-- year_premature_die - Year that a person will die prematurely.
-Sampled from a normal distribution with mean:30 and std 25
+- year_premature_death - Year in which a person will die prematurely.
+Sampled from a normal distribution with mean: 30 and std 25

 ### Methods

-- have_money - Check if person have money to spend.
+- have_money - Check if the person has money to spend.
-- work - If person have more than legal age and don't study, increase this money by the SALARY, define in settings.
-If person study and have more than the age needed for work, increase this money by SALARY\*STUDY_COMPENSATION_GAIN (STUDY_COMPENSATION_GAIN >= 1)
+- work - If the person is over the legal age and does not study, increase this money by SALARY, define in the settings.
+If the person studies and is older than the age necessary to work, increase this money by SALARY \* STUDY_COMPENSATION_GAIN (STUDY_COMPENSATION_GAIN> = 1)

-- basic_needs - Remove from person money the money needed for basic needs for survive
+- basic_needs - Take from the person's money the money needed for basic survival needs

-- other_needs - If person works, remove from person money the amount spended in other needs than the basic, value calculated based on person genes.
+- other_needs - If the person works, it takes from the person's money the amount spent on needs other than basic needs, calculated based on the person's genes.

-- feed_children - If have children and they don't work, increase ther money with FEED_CHILD, defined in settings
+- feed_children - If a Person have children and they don't work, raise their money with FEED_CHILD, defined in the settings

-- invest - If person work and have in ther genes the gene to invest, increase is money by the amount defined by INTEREST_RATE and the percenge of money invested
+- invest - If the person works and has the gene to invest in his genes, Increase his money by the value defined by INTEREST_RATE _ invest_percentage _ money

-- make_baby - If person have the gene baby create a person and add it to world population, and children list
+- make_baby - If the person has the baby gene, create a person and add them to the world population and children list

-- dead - Check if person arrive to the age of deying or have 3 days at lest witout providing the basic needs, if true change is alive state to False and give his money to ther chindren evenly.
+- dead - Check if the person reaches the dead_age/year_premature_death or has at least 3 days without meeting basic needs, if True gives his money to children, equally distributed and change alive state to False.